-Essay 1 Essay 2 Essay 3 Essay 4 200 points, 3.5 pages 250 points, 3.5 pages, 300 points, 4.5 pages, 100 points, 2 pages Analyzing a Visual Text plus Work Cited plus Works Cited Synthesizing and Applying (Photograph) Writing about Literature Integrating Research Learning
+Essay 1, 200 points Essay 2, 250 points Essay 3, 300 points Essay 4, 100 points 3.5 pages 3.5 pp., plus Work Cited 4.5 pp., plus Works Cited 2.5 pages Analyzing a Text Writing about Literature Integrating Research Synthesizing and Applying

-You are required to submit final drafts of all essays as attached files through Blackboard and SafeAssign, Blackboard's plagiarism detection service.
-Final drafts must be submitted by the end of the day (midnight) on their due dates, except for Essay 5, which will be written during class and will be due at the end of class.
-The late penalty final drafts will be 5% for each 24-hour period, starting at the due date and time.
+You are required to submit final drafts of all essays as attached files through Brightspace.
+Submitting the assignments through Brightspace also submits them automatically to Turnitin to check for plagiarism and use of artificial intelligence (AI), such as ChatGTP.
+Final drafts must be submitted by the end of the day (midnight) on their due dates.
+The late penalty for final drafts will be 5% for each 24-hour period, starting at the due date and time.

 Due dates and times for Essay 1-3 rewrites will be announced.
 The Essay 1 rewrite grade will replace the original grade (except for any original late penalty); Essay 2 and Essay 3 rewrite grades will be averaged with the original grades.
-The rewrites must be submitted through Blackboard/SafeAssign by the end of the day (midnight) on the due dates, with the same 5% late penalty applied for each 24-hour period.
+The rewrites must be submitted through Brightspace by the end of the day (midnight) on the due dates, with the same 5% late penalty applied for each 24-hour period.
 You will not have an opportunity to rewrite Essay 4.

-Essays submitted through Blackboard that cannot be opened because of technical problems may still be considered late.
-Instructions will be provided for submitting through Blackboard, and it is then your responsibility to make sure your files have been submitted correctly and can be opened from Blackboard.
+Essays submitted through Brightspace that cannot be opened because of technical problems may still be considered late.
+Instructions will be provided for submitting through Brightspace, and it is then your responsibility to make sure your files have been submitted correctly and can be opened from Brightspace.
 You must submit final drafts of all essays to pass this course (though doing so does not guarantee a passing grade).
 In the case of consistently below-average writing (D or F level), I reserve the right to base your course grade solely upon the quality of your graded essays.
 Students must earn a C or better in this class for it count as part of an IVCC transfer degree and/or as a course accepted by an Illinois Articulation Initiative (IAI) institution.
 Your essays will be graded according to the IVCC English Department grading standards and the following scale:

 A+ 97-100 B+ 87-89 C+ 77-79 D+ 67-69 F 0-59

-A 94-96 B 84-86 С 74-76 D 64-66
+A 94-96 В 84-86 C 74-76 D 64-66

 A- 90-93 B- 80-83 C- 70-73 D- 60-63